 LoRa is a physical layer technology utilizing chirp spread spectrum (CSS) modulation.
 It is the first low cost implementation of CSS for commercial use.
-We are now at the second generation of lora chips (announced in January 2018) with even lower power consumption.
+We are now at the second generation of LoRa chips (announced in January 2018) with even lower power consumption.

 What is LoRaWAN™?

 LoRaWAN is the protocol stack on top of LoRa.
 It is a media access control (MAC) layer protocol, acting as a network managing protocol for LPWAN.
 It is responsible for routing between gateways and end-nodes.
-Version 1.0 of the LoRaWAN specfication was introduced in June 2015.
+Version 1.0 of the LoRaWAN specification was introduced in June 2015.
 Eversince it has been maintained by the LoRa Alliance.

 LoRaWAN defines the communication protocol and system architecture for the network, while the LoRa physical layer enables the long-range communication link.
 LoRaWAN is also responsible for managing the communication frequencies, data rate, and power for all devices.
-Devices transmit asynchronously, when they have data to send.
+Devices transmit asynchronously; when they have data to send.
 Data transmitted by an end-node device is received by multiple gateways, which forward the data packets to a centralized network server.
 The network server filters duplicate packets, performs security checks, and manages the network.
 Data is then forwarded to application servers.
-The technology is highly reliable under moderate loads, however issues exist with acknowledgement transmission.
+The technology is highly reliable under moderate loads.
+However, issues exist with acknowledgement transmission.